 Long-term Insights Briefings (LTIBs) present medium- and long-term trends, risks and opportunities that affect the interests of Aotearoa New Zealand and the wellbeing of New Zealanders.
-They provide impartial analysis and options for addressing these, and are 'think pieces', not governmental policy.
+They are intended to provide analysis and explore options for addressing these risks and issues and are 'think pieces' rather than governmental policy.
+They are independent of ministers and give the public service an opportunity to think innovatively about issues in a longer timeframe.
 The briefings are a new requirement of the Public Service Act 2020, and departmental chief executives must release briefings every three years.